MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-certificates.md

   - An export of the certificate with the corresponding private key in `.pfx` format.
 To learn more about exporting the private key, see [Export a certificate with its private key](../../identity/ad-cs/export-certificate-private-key.md).

 >[!NOTE]
->If you're using Active Directory Certificate Services (AD CS) to issue certificates, you should also create a certificate template.
+>If you're using Active Directory Certificate Services (AD CS) to issue certificates, you can also create a certificate template or duplicate the Web Server certificate template.
 To learn more about creating certificate templates, see [Create a new certificate template](../../identity/ad-cs/manage-certificate-templates.md#create-a-new-certificate-template).

 ## Configure Remote Desktop to use certificates